 Shortly after doing my design for the ÖOG, PV Development approached me.
 They wanted me to design their logo and website.
 The company is building a photovoltaic power plant.
 During my research I found some related websites that used a lot of green shades because of the obvious green power association.
 I went for the other obvious choice the yellow sun.
 But I chose to stay more in orange and golden shades to transport a feeling of high value, as the website is directed towards potential investors.
 The image of the silhouettes Continue reading ‘PV Development’

-In the summer of 2009 I worked for three months for the information design agency Wienfluss.net.
+In the summer of 2009 I worked for four months for the information design agency Wienfluss.net.
 They specialize in design solutions that follow the guidelines of the Web Accessibility Initiative.
-In the three months I adapted the Magento PHP Ecommerce Solution for them to be as accessible as possible for people with disabilities, which meant changing the design as well as hacking the really complex PHP code.
+In the three months I adapted the Magento PHP ecommerce solution for them to be as accessible as possible for people with disabilities, which meant changing the design as well as hacking the really complex PHP code.
 In February 2010 Continue reading ‘ÖOG Website’

 For the final project of my “Interactive Arts” Class in winter 2006 we had to build a prototype that is less virtual and more physical.
 Inspired by some pictures of wandering stones in the Death Valley and fascinated by the thought that even inanimate things leave their marks on earth, I came up with the following concept.
 The setup of the real installation would be a large white room, with this big monolithic black stone in it.
 On the surface of the stone is Continue reading ‘wander- stein’